-With an average annual temperature of just under 75 degrees Fahrenheit, the temperate Folsom climate attracts motorcycle riders from across the nation.
+The temperate Folsom climate attracts motorcycle riders nationwide, with an average annual temperature of just under 75 degrees Fahrenheit.
 The 2010 U.S. Census reported a population in Folsom of just over 70,000, making the town ideal for avoiding the congestion and the increased traffic dangers of the big city.
-This suburb, located in Sacramento County, still sees its fair share of motorcycle collisions, sometimes to good people who were simply out for a ride and enjoying the weather or using their wheels for daily transportation.
+This suburb in Sacramento County still sees its fair share of motorcycle collisions, sometimes to good people who were simply out for a ride and enjoying the weather or using their wheels for daily transportation.

 If you or a loved one has been seriously hurt in a motorcycle accident in Folsom, call our experienced injury attorneys at (916) 921-6400 for a free consultation.Most Accident-Prone Intersections in Folsom, CA

 Folsom Boulevard near Blue Ravine is listed as one of the most dangerous intersections in Folsom.
-Many accidents have been reported in that intersection.
+Many accidents have been reported at that intersection.
 Other hazardous intersections in Folsom include:

 - Bidwell Street and Iron Point Road

 - Mormon Street, Natoma Street Alley, and Riley Street